Preserving Metadata During GeoParquet Conversion

 1. Multi-CRS Datasets: GeoParquet v1.0.0 supports only one CRS per geometry column.
 If your source contains mixed projections, you must normalize to a single target CRS (typically EPSG:4326 or EPSG:3857) before conversion.

-2. Large Geometry Blobs: WKB encoding can produce massive binary payloads.
+2. Large Geometry Blobs: WKB encoding can produce massive binary payloads for complex polygons.
 Enable ZSTD compression and consider tiling or simplifying geometries at scale.

-3. Missing CRS Definitions: Shapefiles without .prj files default to unknown CRS.
-Implement a fallback routing mechanism that quarantines these files for manual review rather than injecting a default projection.
+3. Missing CRS Definitions: shapefiles without .prj files default to unknown CRS.
+Implement a fallback routing mechanism that quarantines these files for manual review rather than injecting a default projection silently.

 4. Metadata Bloat: Parquet footers are loaded into memory during file open.
 Keep the geo JSON lean and move extensive provenance logs to a companion metadata catalog (e.g., OpenMetadata or AWS Glue).